StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

 #### Client to Node Encryption

 !!!
-Prerequisite: having configured the necessary certificates for encryption (Keystores and Truststores).
+Notes "Prerequisite: having configured the necessary certificates for encryption (Keystores and Truststores)."

 1. **Open the ``cassandra.yaml`` Configuration File and edit the ``client_encryption_options`` section:**